frannerin/AlloViz/README.md

 ## Quickstart

-The package is designed for use in interactive notebooks (i.e., [Jupyter](https://jupyter.org/)).
+The package is designed for use in interactive notebooks.
 The main class to be used is `State`; `Pair` allows to bind two States for delta-network analysis.

 ### for GPCRmd files

-A State is simply defined with the GPCRmd dynamics ID number, with which files are automatically retrieved.
+A State is simply defined with the GPCRmd dynamics ID number, with which files are automatically retrieved from the database.
 For example:

 ```python
 import AlloViz